XinglongLiang08/DpDNet/README.md

 # DpDNet
-The code is currently being organized and will be released soon.
+The code will be released in October.
+If you need it before then, please feel free to email me (liangxinglong08@gmail.com).